zhemao/zhemao.github.com/index.markdown

 ## Brief Bio

-My name is Zhehao Mao, but everyone calls me Howie.
+My name is Zhehao Mao, but everyone calls me Howie (because most in the US have trouble pronouncing Zhehao).
 I am a computer engineering major in the School of Engineering and Applied Science at Columbia University.
 I grew up in Charleston, SC, but reside in New York City during the school year.
 Computer programming and electronics are my main hobbies, as well as my calling in life.
 I am proficient in Python, C, C++, and Java and familiar with Perl and Javascript.
 You can find some of my code on [Github](https://github.com/zhemao) and [Bitbucket](https://bitbucket.org/zhemao).